The Best Falsetto Singers

 Robert Plant threatening to shatter glass on Led Zeppelin’s "Black Dog" and

-Roy Orbison rending heartstrings with "Crying," "Leah" and "Blue
+Roy Orbison rending heartstrings with his operatic falsetto on songs like "Crying," "Leah" and "Blue

-Russell Thompkins Jr. of the Stylistics being wonderfully stylish on songs like "Betcha By Golly Wow" and "You Make Me Feel Brand
+Russell Thompkins Jr. of the Stylistics sounding so sexy and stylish on songs like "Betcha By Golly Wow" and "You Make Me Feel Brand

-#6) Steve Perry of Journey hiting interstellar high notes with laser-like
+#6) Steve Perry of Journey hitting interstellar high notes with laser-like

 precision on "Wheel In The Sky,"